Understanding The Spam Control Act

 This includes the power to give a direction to pay a financial penalty.
 At present, any financial penalty may not exceed S$1 million.
 The amending bill changes this limit so that the financial penalty may not exceed the greater of S$1 million and 10 percent of the person's annual turnover in Singapore.

-Oh, and one final reminder: even though the prohibition on dictionary attacks and address-harvesting software applies only where they will be used to gather telephone numbers, organisations do need to ensure that they have consent to collect, use or disclose both telephone numbers and email addresses for marketing purposes.
+Oh, and one final reminder: Even though the prohibition on dictionary attacks and address-harvesting software applies only where they will be used to gather telephone numbers, organisations do need to practice responsible marketing and ensure that they have consent to collect, use or disclose both telephone numbers and email addresses for marketing purposes.

-'Clear and unambiguous consent' is a 'get out of jail free' card when an organisation does not check the relevant Do Not Call register before sending a marketing message.
+While identifying spam messages can be quite subjective, 'clear and unambiguous consent' is a 'get out of jail free' card when an organisation does not check the relevant Do Not Call register before sending unsolicited marketing messages.

-But consent is required in accordance with the trinity of data protection obligations - the Notification Obligation, the Purpose Limitation Obligation and the Consent Obligation - in all cases.
+But consent is required in accordance with the trinity of data protection obligations - the Notification Obligation, the Purpose Limitation Obligation and the Consent Obligation - in all cases, and even as a simple courtesy.

 Written by Lyn Boxall, Director, Lyn Boxall LLC